loch214/lens-lock-metadata-tool/README.md

 *   **Map:** Leaflet.js (OpenStreetMap)
 *   **Database:** None

-*   maybe i will add more features later
+  Maybe be i will add more features later like when downloading the safe copy, select the options that need to keep/remove